 Italian Wedding Soup Substitutions:

 - Use canned chicken broth instead of homemade but, homemade will taste much better!

-- Use spinach (fresh or frozen) instead of escarole
+- Spinach (fresh or frozen) or fresh kale can be used instead of escarole.

-- Add or omit pasta.
-Use Pastina, Orzo or Acini di Peppe
+- Use Pastina, Orzo or Acini di Peppe or omit pasta altogether.

 More Tasty Soup Recipes from No Plate Like Home: